-Warner Bros. began implementing a company-wide energy conservation program in 1999, including the installation of more efficient lighting, updated equipment and automated control systems.
-Today, these ongoing improvements conserve over 12 million kilowatts of energy, the equivalent of providing electricity to over 1000 U.S. homes, and save more than $1.8 million annually.
+Warner Bros. invests in energy conservation measures, including the installation of efficient lighting, updated HVAC equipment and automated control systems such as timers, motion sensors and wireless thermostats.
+Over the years, these projects have combined to conserve over 12 million kilowatts annually, the equivalent of providing electricity to over 1,000 homes.

 Our Studio is also participating in an enterprise-wide energy initiative lead by the Time Warner Global Real Estate Group (TWGRE) to manage utility usage across our real estate portfolio.

 Warner Bros. is installing new house lights equipped with energy-saving technologies on our stages.
 These induction lights are 240 watts compared to conventional 400 watt metal halide lights typically used in high bay applications.
 Also, these innovative lights turn on at only 40 watts to provide instant low level light.
 Then, each light has a motion sensor that, when activated, increases to full light levels.
 So, only stage areas in use are fully lit.
 It is estimated that this technology will save about 35,000 kwh of electricity per stage, per year.